Manchester United set to be without David De Gea and Paul Pogba for Liverpool game

 “He had a scan after the Arsenal game and maybe needed a few weeks’ rest in a boot so hopefully he won’t be too long, but he won’t make this game, no.”

-De Gea was forced off in Spain’s Euro 2020 qualifier against Sweden on Tuesday night and Solskjær admits he is also likely to miss the Liverpool clash at Old Trafford.
+De Gea was forced off in Spain’s Euro 2020 qualifier against Sweden on Tuesday night with a groin injury and Solskjær admits he is also likely to miss the Liverpool clash at Old Trafford.

 “I think he’ll be out.
 It certainly looked like it anyway judging on last night so it’s just one of those things,” Solskjær added.